Nara Station

 Todaiji Temple

 Todaiji Temple is quite literally Nara’s biggest attraction.
 A temple was first established here in 728, but the Daibutsuden, or Great Buddha Hall, which houses a massive Buddha statue, was first built in 743.
-This building is currently believed to be the largest wooden structure in the world, but is actually two-thirds the size of the original building.
-Over the centuries it has been lost to fire twice and the current Daibutsuden dates from 1709.
+This building is one of the world’s largest wooden structures, but is actually two-thirds the size of the original building.
+Over the centuries it has been lost to fire twice and the present Daibutsuden dates from 1709.

 The Daibutsu or Great Buddha statue inside is 14.98 meters high and is the world’s largest statue of the Vairocana Buddha.
 Behind the statue is a wooden pillar with a hole in it that is said to be the same size as Buddha’s nostril.
 It is believed that if you can crawl through this hole, then you will achieve enlightenment.
 There is usually a line of children here waiting to crawl through it, but some adults try it too.

-Many of the buildings in the Todaiji Temple complex are free to view but to visit the Daibutsuden there is a fee of 500 yen for adults and 300 yen for children.
+Many of the buildings in the Todaiji Temple complex are free to view but to visit the Daibutsuden there is a fee of 800 yen for adults, university students, high school students, and junior high school students, and 400 yen for elementary school students.
 This temple is a listed UNESCO World Heritage Site.

 Opening hours for the Daibutsuden: